 NCQA’s recognition training programs

 - Patient – Centered Primary Care Collaborative is a coalition of major employers, consumer groups, patient quality organizations, health plans, labor unions, hospitals, clinicians and many others who have joined together to develop and advance the patient centered medical home.
-The Collaborative has well over 500 members.
+The Collaborative has more than 500 members.

 - “Obtaining Patient-Centered Medical Home Recognition: A How-To Manual”